g40st/Strichliste/README.md

 This is a web-based tally list to track the drinks of some users.
 You can specify the users in the source code.

+ATTENTION: There is no security measures implemented like session handling.
+You can reengineer the communication protocol to access all functions.
+Therefore do not use this web-based tally list on a public network.

 ![strichliste](https://user-images.githubusercontent.com/7523395/34341782-252e2f6a-e99f-11e7-99d3-f6b987df4d0c.gif)

 ## Dependencies